Dudeslam/Wu-Tan-Lan/Assignment3/readme.md

 This mean value is then added to another buffer to store the mean RSSI the specific channel.
 To calculate the RSSI from the CC2420 (The RF chip on the mote) register the following formula is needed according to the datasheet\
 ![alt text](https://github.com/Dudeslam/Wu-Tan-Lan/blob/master/Assignment3/Illustrations/RSSI_datasheet.PNG?raw=true)\
-The function used in the assignment takes this into account and can be seen in the following code snippet\
+The function used in the assignment takes this into account and can be seen in the following code snippet:
 ```c
 int
 cc2420_rssi(void)